 That diversion program may involve apologising to or compensating the victim, attending counselling or treatment, performing community work, abiding by a curfew, not associating with certain people, making a donation to a specified charity, or attending a defensive driving course.
 After the task is completed, the court will discharge the defendant without any finding of guilt.
 For more information about diversion programs, see Sentencing in the Magistrates’ Court, and Drug offences.

-For more information on Magistrates’ Court procedures visit www.magistratescourt.vic.gov.au (follow the links to “Criminal proceedings” and “Criminal Diversion Program”).
+For more information on Magistrates’ Court procedures, visit www.mcv.vic.gov.au.

 In cases to be heard by a judge and jury the defendant is first subject to a committal hearing in a Magistrates’ Court.
 The committal procedures set out in chapter 4 of the CP Act (ss 95–157) require the defence to show that witnesses can give relevant evidence, and to justify their attendance at the hearing.
 A document called a “case direction notice” (s 118) must be filed with the court at least seven days before the committal mention date.
 Your lawyer must do this.
 If you do not have a lawyer appearing for you, the DPP must file the notice.